 NYC real estate agents seem to have extraordinary lives.
 They choose their hours and which days they want to work.
 They make all sorts of money on big home sales.
-Most people don’t realize that brokerages rarely hire NYC real estate agents as employees.
-This means they have no salary or stable income.
-We will discuss the real estate brokerage fee business and how real estate brokerage firm structure it.
+Most people don’t realize that brokerages rarely hire NYC real estate agents as employees, which means they have no salary or stable income.
+We will discuss the real estate brokerage fee business and how real estate brokerage firms structure it.
 This explains the growth of online or virtual real estate brokerages.
-Instead, they are independent contractors that work with an agency or a brokerage, rather than necessarily for them.
+Instead, they are independent contractors that work with an agency or a brokerage rather than necessarily for them.
 And all of their earnings are commission-based.
 There are a few different reasons why this is the case.
-But it’s beneficial to both parties involved, the real estate brokerage and the real estate agent themselves.
+But it benefits the real estate brokerage and the real estate agents themselves.

 In this guide, we’ll explain how this metric works.
-Why the brokerages prefer it this way, and why many agents don’t want to be employees.
-So if you’re considering becoming an agent yourself or you’re just interested in the process, this article is for you.
-So let’s dive right in and learn all about the real estate brokerage-agent relationship.
+Why the brokerages prefer it this way, and why do many agents not want to be employees?
+So if you’re considering becoming an agent or just interested in the process, this article is for you.
+So let’s dive right in and learn about the real estate brokerage-agent relationship.

 As the name implies, they are primarily independent of an employer or agency, able to do their own thing.
 But when it comes to real estate agents, they are still overseen by their overarching real estate brokerage.
 The brokerage still has to supervise the real estate agent since the deals run through the brokerage.
 They also negotiate real estate brokerage fees and split.

 Therefore, the agent splits their commission with the brokerage.
 Or we guess you could say that the other way around.
-The brokerage or agency splits their commission with the agent that brokered the deal.
+The brokerage or agency splits its commission with the agent that brokered the deal.
 The IRS provides a better term for the type of workers that real estate agents are: statutory non-employees.

-Regardless of everything else, brokerages prefer the real estate agents not to work as regular employees.
+Regardless, brokerages prefer the real estate agents not to work as regular employees.
 It is significantly more challenging to do than bring on an independent contractor.
-The process of setting up a W-2 employee is far more time-consuming.
-It requires far more paperwork than an independent contractor (or “statutory non-employee“).
+Setting up a W-2 employee is far more time-consuming and requires far more paperwork than an independent contractor (or “statutory non-employee“).

 According to this whitepaper by the NAR, twenty-two state statutes permit real estate brokers to treat their real estate salespeople as contractors.
 The broker simultaneously exercises its mandatory supervisory duties under the law.

 Secondly, W-2 employees must run through the payroll service that the brokerage uses.
 This isn’t nearly as bad if the brokerage already has a payroll processing company set up and ready to go.
-But if they don’t and they were to start hiring employees, they’d need to go through the process.
+But if they didn’t and were to start hiring employees, they’d need to go through the process.

-Lastly, companies and businesses also need to provide workers’ compensation benefits to their employees.
-The Affordable Care Act exempts real estate brokers from having to offer health care coverage to their agents.
+Lastly, companies and businesses must also provide employee workers’ compensation benefits.
+The Affordable Care Act exempts real estate brokers from offering health care coverage to their agents.
 Authorities designed this insurance protection to provide benefits and medical care to employees who are hurt or become ill due to the job itself.

-The only thing that matters ar the real estate brokerage fee.
+The only thing that matters is the real estate brokerage fee.
 Even if real estate brokerages decided that they did want to hire real estate agents as salary employees, there would be an absolute uproar.
 That’s because real estate agents would much rather work on commission than getting paid a salary like a W-2 employee.

-Even plenty of 90-100% split firms in NYC that only charge small monthly and real estate brokerage fees.
+Even plenty of 90-100% split firms in NYC only charge small monthly and real estate brokerage fees.
 So why would they prefer to have a salary that limits their potential versus betting on themselves to outperform that fixed salary?
 They can make significantly more in commission!

 If real estate agents were salaried, it would lead to two different outcomes: bad for the industry.
 First, great real estate agents would have their productivity drop.
-If their pay isn’t a function of how much they sell in property value, why would they continue to work that hard?
+If their pay doesn’t reflect how much they sell in property value, why would they continue to work that hard?